 I found myself wanting to highlight sentences, which is unusual because I don’t like to write in books.
 I love a pristine, unblemished book, so that I discover new things when I reread it and not be drawn back to the things that attracted me the first time.
 Or at least leave it that way, so that someone else reading the book can be drawn to their own passages.

 The book moved me a bit more on the second reading, as well.
-The pages on “addiction” not only reminded me of myself and the distractions I use to avoid my art, but also of loved ones that became consumed by their additions.
+The pages on “addiction” not only reminded me of myself and the distractions I use to avoid my art, but also of loved ones that became consumed by their addictions.
 Sometimes turning pro can save your life.

 Because the content is so succinct, it seems a shame to talk about it too much.
 It’s much better to discover it for yourself, so I’ll let Mr. Pressfield have the last word: “Turning pro is like kicking a drug habit or stopping drinking.
 It’s a decision, a decision to which we must re-commit every day.”